giddyyupp/coco-minitrain/README.md

 We trained popular object detectors on `minitrain` and evaluated them on `val2017` dataset.
 We present object detection results in below figures.

-Object Detector performances on `minitrain`:
+Object Detector performances.
+Models are trained on `minitrain` and evaluated on `val2017`:

 <img src="/figures/minicoco_det.png" width="500">